jlimadev/aws-certification-cloud-practitioner-notes/notes/aws/README.md

 - Route 53 (DNS Service)
 - CloudFront (CDN)
 - WAF (Web Application Firewall)
+- SES (Simple Email Service)

 ##### Region Scoped

 - Amazon EC2 (Infrastructure as a Service - IaaS)
+- AMI (Amazon Machine Image)
 - Elastic Beanstalk (Platform as a Service - PaaS)
 - Lambdas (Function as a Service - FaaS)
 - Rekognition (Software as a Service - SaaS)
+- S3 (has a global console, but this is a Regional Service)
+- VPC (Virtual Private Cloud)